Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 sections.
 Since it is possible for both the data source and the neural net to use options with the same name, the standard implementations prepend the options with DS and NN for all queries, i.e. if you want to Query using the `fileLocation` option for a data source you would set the `DSfileLocation` property in the WITH clause.
 This may or may not apply for non-standard implementations, though developers are advised to follow this rule for consistency's sake.
+The SELECT statement that created the Query will receive results in the same format that a source normally receives.

 ## Image Retriever Interface<a name="retrieveInterface" id="retrieveInterface"></a>